zbwrm/generation-scripts/README.md

 Uses a brute-forced voronoi algorithm to make a cool gradient.

 ### vancian-culture.py
-Rolls on a slightly modified version of random tables provided [here](http://monstersandmanuals.blogspot.com/2021/11/human-non-universals-or-make-your-own.html) to sow seeds for a Vancian-style culture.
+Rolls on a slightly modified version of random tables provided [here](http://monstersandmanuals.blogspot.com/2021/11/human-non-universals-or-make-your-own.html) to sow seeds for a Vancian-style city.

 # TODO
  - don't overwrite old images with new ones